["learn"]

 8. Flavoured gin

-Three tasting glasses of flavoured gin on a table outside in a lush home garden environment
+Three glasses of flavored gin on a table outside in the sunshine in a lush home garden environment

 Flavoured gin, a spirited twist on the classic, is made by infusing traditional gin with various botanicals, fruits, or herbs.
 This infusion process imparts a burst of unique flavours to the spirit, creating a delightful variation.

-The general flavour profile of flavoured gin is a harmonious blend of juniper intertwined with the specific botanical or fruit infusion.
+• Flavour profile: The general flavour profile of flavored gin is a harmonious blend of juniper intertwined with the specific botanical or fruit infusion.
 Whether it’s a burst of citrus, the warmth of spices, or the sweetness of berries, each flavoured gin tells a distinct story.

 As for pairings, The Mixer recommends: